Scientific laboratory technician

 Although a degree isn't essential, many scientific laboratory technicians hold a degree or HND/HNC in subjects such as:

-Some employers prefer a graduate, and having a relevant degree or HND/HNC may improve your chances, particularly if competition is high.
+Some employers look for graduates and so having a relevant degree or HND/HNC may improve your chances, particularly if competition is high.
 A pre-entry postgraduate qualification is not required.

-Entry without a degree is also possible and some posts ask for GCSEs or science-related A-levels (or equivalent).
+Entry without a degree is also possible and some posts ask for GCSEs, science-related A-levels (or equivalent) or T-levels.

 Skills